Last updated: 17 SEPTEMBER 2021

 IF YOU TEST POSITIVE, you will be assessed by a health / BOQ Officer.
 Based on their assessment, you will either be transferred to a designated hotel for further medical management or stay at the quarantine hotel or transfer to a stringent facility for a 14-day quarantine.

-IF YOU TEST NEGATIVE, you may get your BOQ medical certificate through the DOH-BOQ certificate page at quarantinecertificate.com.
-You may also send an email to firstname.lastname@example.org with the following details:
+IF YOU TEST NEGATIVE, you may get your BOQ medical certificate by sending an email to firstname.lastname@example.org or email@example.com with the following details: